davidrcurtin/EdgeFinder/README.md

 Downloads available in this repository:
 * EdgeFinder 1.0 Mathematica Code (December 2011).
 This Mathematica Notebook is meant to be self-explanatory.
 It contains the EdgeFinder code, as well as several extensively commented examples that walk the user through the application of the code step-by-step.
 Hopefully this will be easier than a separate instruction manual, and allow the user to start applying the code to their own distributions very quickly.
 For a detailed explanation of the Edge-to-Bump method see Section 2 of the paper.
 * Supplementary document to arXiv:1112.1095, containing all the edge-measurement plots from the two Monte Carlo studies in that paper.
+[Oct 2021 Addendum: forgive the outdated meme.]

 Citation